 But in his view, the issue goes beyond that.
 "My main concern is the condition of the War Memorial Building," which stands as a monument to the town's military veterans, he said.

 The selectmen said they were concerned that the Anti Aid amendment in state law might prohibit the town from helping a private organization pay its bill with taxpayer money.
 Last week, they were waiting for a legal opinion from Town Counsel on the matter.--This week, they had his read in hand.
 Basically, he opined that there's a limited amount of money the town can spend on the building, offset, perhaps, by American Legion revenue for its rental.
-The amount is less than the Trustees asked for and Albert - who said he was speaking as a citizen and a veteran and not representing the legion, the trustees or other veterans - clearly was not satisfied.

 "I'm just a simple person, but when a bolt doesn't (fit) the nut" it's supposed to match, then there's a problem, he said.
 "I don't know how to resolve this, the American Legion isn't the only one using the building."